talofo/namoradinha/visual_background/README.md

 1. Create a new `.tres` resource using `EnvironmentThemeConfig.gd`.
 2. Define one or more `BackgroundLayerConfig` resources, each with an array of `BackgroundLayerElement` resources.
-3. Assign textures, offsets, tiling, and other properties as needed.
+3. Assign textures, offsets, scale, modulate, and z-index properties as needed.
 4. Register the new theme in `ThemeDatabase` under `visual_background_themes`.

 ### Adding Layers or Elements